National Technical University of Athens: Sports

 The main sports facilities of NTUA are housed in the Sports Center located to the south of the campus, taking up about 3,500 square meters.
 The campus sport facilities feature tennis and soccer courts, a field and track, a sauna, ping pong tables, and more.
 More than 40 sport teams exist, and the sports practiced include aerobics, yoga, Pilates, basketball, volleyball, soccer, handball, ping pong, tennis, martial arts inside the campus facilities and swimming, polo, rowing, yachting, rappelling, rafting, squash, wind surfing, and equestrianism outside.

 Each year several inter-departmental championships are organized among the teams of the university faculties.
 NTUA student's teams have been distinguished and received many awards in Panhellenic University Games, as well as in university games abroad.

 Open source

 There is an open source students group whose purpose is to promote the use of open source software throughout the university and beyond.
 Furthermore, NTUA officially supports open source software by using it in its laboratories and other facilities, but also hosting mirrors for all major open source projects with a collection of over 2.5 terabytes of free and open source software.

 Foreign languages

-English, French, German and Italian are the four languages taught in NTUA.
-All non-exchange students have to choose one from those as a mandatory foreign language course.
+English and French are the languages taught in NTUA.
+All non-exchange students have to choose between the two as a mandatory foreign language course.
 For foreign students, the NTUA Linguistic Service offers the option of attending Greek courses during the entire academic year, free of charge.
 These courses are intended to provide students with the basic linguistic tools, so that they can understand and communicate efficiently with people in Greece.